Configuring an Oracle Datasource in Apache Tomcat

 Step 2.
 Install the Oracle database driver

 - Download the Oracle JDBC driver.
-Links are available on this page: Database JDBC Drivers.
+See Database JDBC Drivers for links to drivers.

-- Copy the driver JAR file into the
+- Copy the driver JAR file to the

 Step 3.
 Configure Tomcat